Home Energy Assistance

 The Application Process

 When your application is received, it will be date-stamped and entered into our system for tracking.
-Your application will be reviewed by our staff and if additional items are needed, you will be notified within 25 working days of receipt of your signed application in a letter that explains what is missing.
+Your application will be reviewed by our staff.
+If additional items are needed, you will be notified within 25 working days of receipt of your signed application in a letter that explains what is missing.
 After all of the required information is received, your application will be certified and a determination letter will be sent to you within 45 working days of receipt of your completed application and documentation.
 Applications are processed on a first-come, first-served basis, so it is important that you file early.

 Determination of Eligibility and Payment to Vendors